quasarframework/quasar-framework.org/source/components/toggle.md

 ```

 ### Label Position
-Use the `left-label` prop, to move the label to the left of the toggle.
+Use the `left-label` prop, to move the label to the left of Toggle.

 ```html
 <q-toggle